Stomach Cancer

 The main types of surgery for treating stomach cancer include:

-• Endoscopic mucosal resection (EMR) is a very specialised surgery for small (less than 2 cm), early-stage stomach cancer that has not spread beyond the inner lining of the stomach (called the mucosa).
-EMR is done using an endoscope placed through the mouth, throat and into the stomach.
-Salt water is injected under the tumour to lift it away from the lining for easier extraction.
+• Endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD) is a very specialised surgery for small (less than 2 cm), early-stage stomach cancer that has not spread beyond the inner lining of the stomach (called the mucosa).
+ESD is done using an endoscope placed through the mouth, throat and into the stomach.
+Saline is injected under the tumour to lift it away from the lining for easier extraction.

 • The resected tumour is observed under microscope to see if the margin is clear of cancer cells.
 If there is close margin or residual disease, further surgery is usually required.